AndersonCossul/todo/README.md

 # Todos
 Pure Laravel training.
 No React, VueJS, Angular or any other JS Framework.

-Simple, cliche and functional todo app.
+Simple, cliche and functional todo app using Bootstrap, jQuery and Notify plugin.

 ### How to run:
 * php artisan migrate